dacheng-gao/dacheng-gao/README.md

 ## Hi there :)

-- Design and develop enterprise level applications
+- Familar with .NET / PHP / Linux
-- Fix the real problems
+- Using the right tools to fix problems at hand
-- Keep learning
+- Keep learning and exploring of new tech